itsCodeTide/DSA-Java-Playground/11. Searching and Sorting/SortingNotes.md

 | Radix Sort     | O(n+k)    | O(n+k)    | O(n+k)   | O(n+k)   | Yes    |
 | Heap Sort      | O(n log n)| O(n log n)| O(n log n)| O(1)    | No     |

-[Derived from public and educational sources, with code structure and logic inspired by algorithm standards.
-For more code, see [3][5][2][1].]

 **Pro Tips**:
 - Use simpler algorithms (insertion, selection, bubble) for small or nearly sorted data.
 - Use merge, quick, or heap sort for large or general datasets.
 - Counting, radix, and bucket sort are ideal for large datasets with known, constrained ranges.

 Sorting underpins many complex algorithms.
-Understanding each type’s performance and implementation—and when to use which—is essential in DSA and technical interviews[3][1].
+Understanding each type’s performance and implementation—and when to use which—is essential in DSA and technical interviews.

 [1] https://en.wikipedia.org/wiki/Sorting_algorithm
 [2] https://www.youtube.com/watch?v=-vdAndp_NtE